$8.2 million settlement approved in SeaTac minimum-wage case

 The case involved workers and former workers at Menzies Aviation who said they were paid less than $15 an hour after SeaTac’s minimum-wage law went into effect.

-Judge Robert Lasnik of the U.S. District Court in Seattle approved the class-action settlement, which had been reached in September.
+U.S. District Judge Robert Lasnik in Seattle approved the class-action settlement, which had been reached in September.

 That means checks to the affected workers should be going out by next month, said Duncan Turner, the plaintiffs’ lead attorney.